-- ▶ Switch abstractions with another group - ▶ Using the other group's abstractions, sketch an algorithm to promote a division to an operating unit.
-Each group inside division remains a group.
+- ▶ Switch groups, forming new groups of 2 or 3 - ▶ Using one of the abstractions of your group members, sketch an algorithm to promote a division to an operating unit.
+Each group inside division remains a group. - ▶ Deliverable: sketch (pseudocode) of algorithm